How To Host An Italian Dinner Party

 spaghetti with clams in white bowl.

-2nd COURSE – Spaghetti with Clams
+2nd Course – Spaghetti with Clams

-While in Venice we found a quaint restaurant for dinner, tucked in an alleyway.
-As I pondered the menu asking the waiter for recommendations he declared, “you’re in Venice, you have to get the clams!”
-So with that, I ordered and had an amazing meal of spaghetti with clams.
+The pasta course is directly inspired by a meal we had in Venice at a quaint restaurant tucked into the maze of alleyways.
+As I pondered the menu I asked the waiter for recommendations and he declared, “You’re in Venice, you have to get the clams!”
+So with that, I ordered and had an unforgettable meal of spaghetti with clams.

 Wine pairing for seafood pasta